About

 🌏 Linguistic Typology: Computational linguists can systematically understand the internal representations of large language models according to the literature on theoretical and field linguistics.

-🌱 Low-resource NLP: Practitioners can adapt models to low-resource dialects.
+🌱 Low-resource NLP: Practitioners can adapt models to dialects which have limited labeled data by building on rich knowledge from dialectology.

 Getting Started